It’s hard to avoid every street with glowing cannabis leaf signs, but you might want to think twice about what you're buying.

 Tucked along the Romanesque streets of Prague are green-painted ‘cannabis’ stores, with glowing leaf signs, seemingly a beacon for marijuana users.
 Yet these storefronts, decked out in marijuana THC promotions, aren’t what they appear to be.

 Rampant amounts of cannabinoids are sold in Prague’s stores.
-These cannabinoids are cannabis sativa L (Hemp), cannabidiol (CBD), hexahydrocannibinol (HCC).
-These substances are associated with and act similarly to Delta-9-tetrahydrocannabinol, commonly known as THC.
+Some of these cannabinoids include sativa L (Hemp), cannabidiol (CBD), hexahydrocannibinol (HCC).
+The aforementioned substances are associated with and act similarly to Delta-9-tetrahydrocannabinol, commonly known as THC.
 However, these substances do not influence people the same way that legalized marijuana does due to their strength and content.

 In recent years, these shops have dominated the historic centers of Prague, many items are labeled as high-quality THC products while Czech law prohibits it.
 “It’s like the wild, wild west, or the wild, wild east,” says Tomas Vymazal, founder of the Cannabis Safe Association.